Short Arc Lamps

 Under operation lamp temperatures of 900 to 1050 degrees C are not uncommon and pressures up to 10 or 20 atmospheres are possible.
 Lamps do have the potential to explode.
 Under these conditions extremely hot pieces of quartz shrapnel can be ejected in all directions.
 Care needs to be taken to operate these lamps in special fixtures designed to contain a lamp explosion.

-Clean lamp before operation The quartz envelope of Short arc lamps should be treated like other UV producing lamps and should not be touched.
+Clean lamp before operation The quartz envelope of Short arc lamps should be treated like other UV-producing lamps and should not be touched.
 If touched clean the lamp with alcohol to remove all traces of skin oil.
-Note that carbon deposits can absorb light, which produce hot spots.
+Note that carbon deposits can absorb light, which produces hot spots.
 Any foreign materials such as salts, ash, metal oxides, or alkalis can be absorbed into hot quartz straining and weaken the quartz envelope.

 Check for mechanical damage Do not operate a short arc lamp that has been scratched or chipped.

-Power supply Operate only at the wattage, voltage and current for which they are rated.
+Power supply Operate only at the wattage, voltage, and current for which they are rated.
 Overpower lamps will damage the various lamp components which are designed for specific amperage and voltage ratings.
 It is also important not to under-power these lamps.
-Under powering can result over-cooling the electrode, which will not allow electrons to easily be emitted.
+Underpowering can result in over-cooling the electrode, which will not allow electrons to easily be emitted.
 A voltage drop in the cathode region of the arc increases and causes positive ions to hit the cathode with more force sputtering off material from the cathode.
 Discoloration will occur, resulting in overheating or an abnormal temperature gradient.

-DC lamp polarity Insure that DC lamps are connected with the correct polarity.
+DC lamp polarity Ensure that DC lamps are connected with the correct polarity.
 Incorrect polarity will overheat and can excessively age one or both electrodes.

 How are short arc lamps manufactured?